645163081/Gurobi/README.md

 Gurobi-EEDAPFSP Solver
 This project provides a Gurobi-based Mixed Integer Linear Programming (MILP) implementation to solve the Energy-Efficient Distributed Assembly Permutation Flow-shop Scheduling Proble (EEDAPFSP).
-The proposed model integrates job sequencing, machine allocation, and three energy-saving strategies: shutdown, speed adjustment, and job postponement.
+The proposed model integrates job sequencing, machine allocation, and three energy-saving strategies: shutdown, speed adjustment, and job delay.
 The optimization objectives are to minimize the makespan and the total energy consumption (TEC).

 🔧 File Overview
 gantsolver.py: The main script that builds and solves the MILP model using the Gurobi solver.
 It also visualizes the resulting schedule as a Gantt chart.